 A gorgeous place to relax after an exciting hour (or more) in the play park or a strenuous walk around the lakes.
 Enjoy some time swinging in our hammocks, chilling on a deckchair or sheltering under the sun shades.
 Plenty of space for family past times and games with a catering van offering light refreshments.
-You can find this area between the main entrance and the play park.
+You can find this area between the main entrance and the play park during the Summer months.

 The country park is enjoyed by a wide variety of different users, each with their own interests and motivations.
 We try hard to balance these users to ensure peaceful co-existence.

 Please ensure that you respect our other users by keeping your dog under control at all times.
 We provide a few dog bins around the perimeter of the park and request that you collect all dog excrement.
 Please try to avoid allowing your dog to foul in public areas.